 If you are looking to move a larger site with lots of traffic to Siteground then the Cloud hosting plans may be what you need.
 Especially if you’re getting more than 100,000 visits per month, since that’s the limit of the shared plans.

-The big benefit of Siteground Cloud Hosting is the ability to use resources as needed.
-With the entrylevel cloud hosting plan (it’s actually called Entry) you will 2 CPU cores and 4GB of RAM.
+The big benefit of Siteground Cloud Hosting is your site uses and receives server resources as needed.
+With the entry level cloud hosting plan (it’s actually called Entry) you will 2 CPU cores and 4GB of RAM.
 That doesn’t mean you’ll use all those resources all the time.
 But if traffic spikes on your site those resources are always available, which means your site won’t go down when you need it up the most (ie. during traffic spikes).

 Compare all the Cloud hosting options here.